 A course may be repeated with replacement of the earlier grade only once.
 After that, the grades in any further repetition of the course will stand and be counted into the student’s GPA along with the grade for the second time he or she took the course.

 Over the course of his or her Lake Forest College career, a student may repeat no more than two courses for replacement of a grade.
 Should a student repeat more than two courses over her or his time at the College, the grades earned for the first two of these repeated courses will replace the grades of the previously taken courses of the same number; the grades for any courses beyond that will be included in the student’s GPA like any other course.

 Students who wish to acquaint themselves with a subject without receiving credit may audit a course with the permission of the instructor.
 Auditors are not subject to the requirements of the course, but they are expected to participate seriously.
 There is no audit fee for full-time students; part-time students are charged a minimum amount per course.
 Examination for course credit is not permitted in an audited course.

 Semester Grades and Academic Early Alerts

-Final grades are posted on my.lakeforest.
-Academic Early Alerts for all students, in courses where the student’s performance is at that point a cause for concern, will be submitted to the Registrar’s Office by the first day of the fifth week of both Fall and Spring semesters.
-Copies of Academic Early Alerts will then be sent simultaneously to students and their advisors will get emails prompting them to check the Academic Early Alert Information box on their My.Lakeforest pages.
+Final grades are posted on My.Lakeforest.
+Academic Early Alerts for all students, in courses where the student’s performance is at that point a cause for concern, will be submitted on My.Lakeforest by the first day of the fifth week of both Fall and Spring semesters.
+After this deadline, students and their advisors will get emails prompting them to check the Academic Early Alert Information box on their My.Lakeforest pages.